Using Module

 Software Overview for installing software on the cluster.

-Here is an example of using module show to show details for the Amber software package.
+Here is an example of using module show to show details for the MATLAB software package.

 Command-line output.